wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 Be careful，debug mode will consume extra computing resources and it should be set to false in production environment.

 ### Debugging Output
+There are a few of type of log messages.
+Basically, information, warnings and errors.

+1.

 ---
 #### Related works